ocrearyy/bookstore/README.md

 2. Cd Bookstore

+3. Run npm install to install all the [packages and dependency]

-3. Run npm start to get project running locally
+4. Run npm start to get project running locally